mateusoliveira43/log-api/README.md

 docker/down.sh
 ```

-To change Docker configuration, change the variables in `.env` file.
+To change service/Docker configuration, change the variables in `.env` file.

 # Quality